ComputMaterScience/cubic.full.heusler/README.md

-# Database of Cubic Full Heusler By Computational Materials Science Group
+# Database of Cubic Full-Heusler By Computational Materials Science Group

 The database is based on two publications: